Stomach ulcer

 H. pylori bacteria

-It's not clear exactly why some people are more vulnerable to the effects of H. pylori bacteria than others.
+It's not clear exactly why some people are more affected than others.

 NSAIDs are medicines widely used to treat pain, a high temperature (fever) and inflammation (swelling):